Return to the FAQ Questions

 There are many factors that go into making a good locksmith company and everyone will have their own opinion on this issue.
 Below, I am going to outline a few the things that we think make a good locksmith company.

-1. The company needs to have firm roots in Atlanta.
+1. The company you select needs to have firm roots in Atlanta.
 When I refer to having roots in Atlanta what I am saying is that you should look for a company that has a successful track record of serving customers in Atlanta for many years.
-Why trust your security to someone new?
-Make sure your locksmith has an office and warehouse location.
-If they do not, you do not want to do business with them.
+Why risk your company's security by using an unproven vendor with no references?

-2. Look for a locksmith company that has the size to fit your needs.
-For commercial clients this means having multiple service vehicles (at least 5 trucks).
-It should not take a week for a locksmith to come out and see you.
-If you find yourself waiting more than 24 hours for a service visit you should look for a new locksmith.
+2. Look for a security company that has the size to adequately service your properties.
+For commercial clients this means having multiple service vehicles (5+ trucks).
+Due to a lack of regulation for locksmiths in Georgia, 99% of locksmith companies do not meet this requirement.
+It should not take a week for a technician to come out and see you.
+If you find yourself waiting more than 24 hours for a service visit you need to look for a new provider.

 3. Make sure your locksmith carries insurance.
 If any locksmith will not readily provide you with a copy of their insurance you should not let them do work on your property.
-Make sure you protect yourself.
-Any reputable locksmith will carry a multi-million dollar General Liability Insurance Policy.
+Make sure to protect yourself and your business.
+Any reputable locksmith will carry a multi-million dollar General Liability & Workmen's Compensation Insurance Policy and will give you a copy if requested.

-4. All reputable locksmiths have an office location.
-We can't stress this point enough.
-Through the years we have seen many "mobile" locksmiths do unjustice to the profession.
-You should deal with a company, not a single entity.
+4. All reputable locksmiths will have an office location in Atlanta.
+We can not stress this point enough.
+Through the years we have seen many "mobile" and out of state locksmiths do unjustice to the profession.
+You need to ensure you are dealing with a professional company and not just a single or fly by night entity.

 5. Last but not least, work with someone you trust.
 Someone who will take the time to learn your property and your particular needs.
-Every property and every customer is different.
+Every property and every customer is different, your security provider should take the time to learn how you do business.

 2. What should the average consumer know about the locksmith industry in Georgia?